Ecrypty/florijncoinmnb/README-old.md

 ###### Q : got err `No information available for address`
-    - Run once with dashd/QT with -reindex
+    - Run once with florijncoind/QT with -reindex
     - wait till reindex is done

-###### Q : why do -reindex ? [if you want to run your own dashd/QT]
+###### Q : why do -reindex ? [if you want to run your own florijncoind/QT]
-    - -reindex means restaring dashd or Dash-QT with -reindex option
+    - -reindex means restaring florijncoind or Florijncoin-QT with -reindex option
-    - after initial checking of masternode config, dashmnb will ask you to do reindex
+    - after initial checking of masternode config, florijncoinmnb will ask you to do reindex

-###### Q : Which one to do first [if you want to run your own dashd/QT]
+###### Q : Which one to do first [if you want to run your own florijncoind/QT]
-    - Set up local/remote node, add following to dash.conf. check dash.conf.sample
+    - Set up local/remote node, add following to florijncoin.conf. check florijncoin.conf.sample

 ```
-    rpcuser=dashrpc#change
+    rpcuser=florijncoinrpc#change
     rpcpassword=veryvey-long-complicatedpassword=#change
     rpcallowip=127.0.0.1
     rpcbind=127.0.0.1